brains-on-code/conducting-and-analyzing-human-studies/README.md

-# Materials for ICSE'19 Paper
+# Materials for Paper "Conducting and Analyzing Human Studies: The Role of Variation and Aggregation"

 # Literature Survey